julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Forget the mass-produced sage bundles.
 This is how smoke works when it remembers where it came from.

+If you’re unsure whether your ritual counts as smoke cleansing or something else entirely, read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)**.
+It explains the cultural differences with clarity and respect, so your practice stays rooted in your own lineage and land.

 ---

 ## The Function of Smoke in Magic